 Crew

-A single-shot video requires prep, prep, and more prep.
+Tackling a single-shot video is all about prep, prep, and yeah, you guessed it – more prep.

 NOTES